How long have you been working to protect and reconstruct prairies?

 My favorite natural area is where I live simply because it so accessible.
 We generally visit a number of local marshes and virgin prairies on a regular basis.
 These are areas which are close by and do not require a lot of traveling to get to.

-Interview with Carl Kurtz, A Practical Guide to Prairie Reconstruction
+Carl Kurtz, A Practical Guide to Prairie Reconstruction